-- The SENCO and the class teacher will profile your child to identify their level of need. - If there is a high level of need then the SENCO will present their report to the local authority who will either agree or disagree - The school will use this additional funding to ensure your child's needs are met and they make progress.
+- + The SENCO and the class teacher will profile your child to identify their level of need. - + If there is a high level of need then the SENCO will present or apply for an EHCP to the local authority who will either agree or disagree on the assessment and any funding allocated.
+The school will use this additional funding to ensure your child's needs are met and they make progress.